juniorsundar/neorg-extras/README.md

 ### Rationale

 Since we are swearing off the file-tree, we need a way to conveniently navigate between nodes.
 The backlinks offer us an insight into the ways we can get to the current node.

-> [!IMPORTANT]
-> I believe that using Telescope to list out backlinks and using that as a
-> navigation methodology is flawed because you cannot have it open when working
-> on a current node.
-Backlinks should be visible at all times to be truly
-> effective, and if I have to press a keymap to open it, it wastes valuable
-> time.
->
-> TODO change this into a read-only buffer that can be toggled.
+There are two options to view backlinks.
+Depending on whether to the configuration `fuzzy_backlinks` is set to `false` or `true`:
+- `false` - (default) Opens the backlinks as a vertical-split buffer.
+- `true` - Opens the backlinks within the selected fuzzy-finder.

+As a buffer, the entries are **folded**.
+You can unfold then to reveal a preview from where the backlinks are extracted.
+This isn't necessary with the fuzzy-finder as it can be configured to show an automatic preview.

 ### Use-Case